 - Cal Grant A is awarded to eligible financially needy students for tuition and fees. - Cal Grant B is awarded to eligible students from economically disadvantaged backgrounds for living expenses and expenses related to transportation, supplies, and books.
-Beginning with the second year of benefits, the award may also be used for tuition and fees. - Students selected for Transfer Entitlement Verification may be asked to provide proof of high school graduation and California residency prior to disbursement of funds. - Cal Grant B Access Award funds will be released to the student directly unless the student authorizes NewSchool to apply these funds directly to any institutional charges on the Cal Grant B Subsistence Authorization Form. - California Dream Act students must submit a Dream Act Affidavit to the Financial Aid Office prior to disbursement of funds. - The disbursed amount of a Cal Grant tuition award in the Cal Grant A and B programs cannot exceed the amount of tuition charged to the student per payment period/term.
+Beginning with the second year of benefits, the award may also be used for tuition and fees. - Students selected for Transfer Entitlement Verification may be asked to provide proof of high school graduation and California residency prior to disbursement of funds. - Cal Grant B Access Award funds will be released to the student directly unless the student authorizes NewSchool to apply these funds directly to any institutional charges on the Cal Grant B Subsistence Authorization Form. - The disbursed amount of a Cal Grant tuition award in the Cal Grant A and B programs cannot exceed the amount of tuition charged to the student per payment period/term.